CuratorCat/pcc-archive.org/wiki/club/index.md

 ### Kittens

-**[Purrnelope's Kittens](../collections/kittens/index.md) is the 1st companions to the Cats** with with 10k unique Kitten NFTs.
+**[Purrnelope's Kittens](../collections/kittens/index.md) is the 1st companions to the Cats in PCC Universe** with with 10k unique Kitten NFTs.
 Kittens are Tier 3 NFTs.

-Kittens were minted by burning [Kitten Basket](../collections/kittyvault-purrks/2-kitten-basket.md) airdrops.
+Kittens were minted/redeemed by burning [Kitten Basket](../collections/kittyvault-purrks/2-kitten-basket.md) airdrops.

-### 2nd Companions (TBA)
+### Cat Grandma

-**This will be the 2nd companions to the Cats**, and are Tier 3 NFTs.
-The detail of the 2nd Companions is likely to be revealed in April or May 2022.
+> Cat Grandma has not been released yet.
+Name may be different as described here after release.

-Mint of 2nd Companions is going to be similar to the Kittens: claim by burning KittyVault Purrks 8th airdrop NFT.[^5]
+**Cat Grandma will be the 2nd companions to the Cats in PCC Universe** and are Tier 3 NFTs.
+The detail of the Cat Grandma is likely to be revealed in May 2022 after the redeem is opened.

-[^5]: Mint was mentioned in [PurrCast of April 27th 2022](https://twitter.com/i/spaces/1jMJgeqZpWAKL).
+Cat Grandma will be minted/redeemed by burning [Grandma's Nightstand](../collections/kittyvault-purrks/8-grandma-s-nightstand.md) airdrops.

 ### Tier 2 (TBA)

-**Tier 2 (TBA) is the PCC equivalent of Meebits / Mutants.** It is the second entry to the PCC Universe.
-And there are potentially 6 different version of Tier 2[^6].
+**Tier 2 (TBA) is the equivalent of Meebits / Mutants in PCC Universe.** It is the second entry to the PCC Universe.
+And there are potentially 6 different version of Tier 2[^5].

 The sale for Tier 2 has not been officially announced yet.

-[^6]: Some detail on Tier 2 was mentioned in [interivew by Overpriced JPEGs](/posts/2022/03/30/3rd-party/overpriced-jpegs#purrnelope-token-utility).
+[^5]: Some detail on Tier 2 was mentioned in [interivew by Overpriced JPEGs](/posts/2022/03/30/3rd-party/overpriced-jpegs#purrnelope-token-utility).
 And detail may change before it announced officially.

 <span className="wikiPostListImgR">